oauthstuff/draft-oauth-par/main.md

 The `request_uri` value MUST be bound to the client that posted the authorization request.

-Since parts of the request content, e.g. the `code_challenge` parameter value, is unique to a certain authorization request, a `request_uri` SHOULD be limited to one-time use.

 The following is an example of such a response:

 ```